Not for Distribution to United States Newswire Services or for dissemination in the United States

 President and Chairman

 Some statements in this news release contain forward-looking information (within the meaning of Canadian securities legislation).
-These include statements (the “forward-looking statements”) regarding Novo’s intent, or the beliefs or current expectations of Novo’s management, including without limitation statements regarding the expected completion of the Sprott Private Placement and the intended filing of the Qualifying Prospectus.
+These include statements (the “ forward-looking statements ”) regarding Novo’s intent, or the beliefs or current expectations of Novo’s management.
 When used in this news release, words such as “will”, “would”, “expect”, “target”, “potential”, “objective”, “subject to”, “expected to” and similar words or expressions identify these forward-looking statements as well as phrases or statements that certain actions, events or results “may”, “could”, “would”, “should”, “occur” or “be achieved” or the negative connotation of such terms.
-Forward looking statements in this news release include, without limitation, the Company’s plans advance the Beatons Creek Project.
+Forward-looking statements in this news release include, without limitation, the ability to run the Golden Eagle Mill at up to 2.0 Mt per annum, the expected stabilization in the coming weeks of recovery rates around the mid 90% range, the ability to expedite sample preparation and laboratory throughput for its grade control drilling samples based on an increase in photon assay unit availability in Western Australia, the ability to achieve a higher level of confidence in the resource at Beatons Creek by utilizing 20 x 20 m grade control drilling, and the expected completion of the Financing and planned use of net proceeds of the Financing.
 Forward-looking statements address future events and conditions and, as such, involve known and unknown risks, uncertainties and other factors which may cause the actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
-Such factors include, without limitation, the risk factors identified in Novo’s Annual Information Form for the year ended January 31, 2020, which is available on SEDAR at www.sedar.com.
+Such factors include, without limitation, receipt of Toronto Stock Exchange approval to the Financing, the risk factors identified in Novo’s annual information form for the 11-month financial year ended December 31, 2020 and Novo’s management’s discussion and analysis for the same period, both of which are available on SEDAR at www.sedar.com.
 Forward-looking statements speak only as of the date those statements are made.
 Except as required by applicable law, Novo assumes no obligation to update or to publicly announce the results of any change to any forward-looking statement contained or incorporated by reference herein to reflect actual results, future events or developments, changes in assumptions or changes in other factors affecting the forward-looking statements.
 If Novo updates any forward-looking statement(s), no inference should be drawn that the Company will make additional updates with respect to those or other forward-looking statements.